praks8870/Interview_Assesment/Readme.md

 ## 4. Store all the "servlet-name", and "servlet-class" to a csv file from the attached
 ### sample_json.json file using Python.

+# Solution:
+The solutions to the above questions are updated in a jupyter notebook and added to this repository.
+Please check the jupyter notebook for the answers.